 Choose VoiceScriber if you need:

-The strongest privacy posture (no uploading), offline reliability, and multilingual dictation on iPhone.
-VoiceScriber works offline and does not send any recording or data to cloud servers—ever.
+The strongest privacy posture (no uploading), offline reliability, multilingual transcription on iPhone, and a $49.99 lifetime option instead of another recurring subscription.
+VoiceScriber works offline and does not send any recording or data to cloud servers.

 How to switch from Wispr‑style cloud dictation to VoiceScriber (3 steps)